-Co-majors are designed to provide a complementary perspective to a student's primary major and require at least 30 credits.
+Co-majors are designed to provide a complementary perspective to a student's primary major and require at least 30 credit hours.
 Students receive the degree designation of their primary major with the co-major listed on the transcript.
-A co-major is usually declared after declaring one's primary major in one of Miami's academic divisions.
-Completion of many co-majors satisfies the Global Miami Plan thematic sequence requirement.
+A co-major is usually declared after declaring your primary major in one of Miami's academic divisions.
+Many co-majors also satisfy the Global Miami Plan thematic sequence requirement.

-A minor is a second field of study taken along with a major and is designed to widen your primary area of interest or increase your career opportunities.
+A minot is a second field of study taken along with a major, which is designed to widen your primary area of interest or increase your career opportunities.
 Completing a minor is optional.
-Most minors require fewer hours than majors-all require at least 18 credit hours in a specified program.
+Most minors require fewer hours than majors; all require at least 18 credit hours in a specified program.
 Minors may be offered within one department or across several departments.

 Minors are offered in many fields of study.
-A list of minors is in the "Understanding the Undergraduate Curriculum" chapter.
+A list of minors is in the "Understanding the Undergraduate Curriculum" chapter of this guidebook.

-To earn a minor, these are the minimum requirements (some minors require more):
+To earn a minor, fulfill these minimum requirements (some minors require more):

-- Notify the minor advisor that you want to enroll in the minor, and have the minor added to your academic record.
-Some minors have entry restrictions or requirements. - You must have a 2.00 grade point average (GPA) across all coursework in a minor.
-Some minor programs may require a higher GPA. - · All courses taken for the minor must be for a grade, not for credit/no-credit, unless exceptions are stated. - A minor can only be awarded with a bachelor's degree.
+- Notify the minor advisor that you want to enroll in the minor and have the minor added to your academic record.
+Some minors have entry restrictions or requirements. - Complete all coursework in the minor with a minimum 2.00 grade point average (GPA).
+Some minors require a higher GPA. - Take each course for your minor for a grade, not for credit/no-credit, unless exceptions are stated.